nopara73/ZeroLink/README.md

 ### Distributed CoinJoin

 It is certainly possible to distribute this scheme.
 Tim Ruffing's [CoinShuffle](http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/coinshuffle.pdf) and [CoinShuffle++](https://crypsys.mmci.uni-saarland.de/projects/FastDC/draft-paper.pdf) are novel attempts to do so.
 However distributed systems are hard to get right: they require various tradeoffs, they are more complex, they open the door for various attacks, updating or upgrading them are difficult.
 The implementation of Chaumian CoinJoin is fairly straightforward, therefore existing wallets can easily implement it.
-The server is untrusted, so it does not have the risk of coin stealing, nor the risk of privacy breaching, therefore distributing this system might not be fully justified from a practical point of view.
+The Tumbler is untrusted, so it does not have the risk of coin stealing, nor the risk of privacy breaching, therefore distributing this system might not be fully justified from a practical point of view.
 As Maxwell noted:
 >  I don't know if there is, or ever would be, a reason to bother with a fully distributed version with full privacy, but it's certainly possible.